gulp-cookery/gulp-ccr-parallel/README.md

 # gulp-ccr-parallel
-Run the tasks array of functions in parallel, without waiting until the previous function has completed.
+Run sub tasks in parallel, without waiting until the previous task has completed.
 A cascading configurable gulp recipe for gulp-chef.